Personal safety incident reporting and support

-You can appoint a trained safety advisor (TSA) - previously called a workplace health and safety officer - or an elected health and safety representative to carry out an internal investigation and make recommendations.
-A Serious about Safe Business pack can help you develop a system to ensure the safety of your personnel.
+You can appoint a trained safety advisor (TSA) — previously called a workplace health and safety officer — or an elected health and safety representative to carry out an internal investigation and make recommendations.
+The Safety fundamentals toolkit can help you develop a system to ensure the safety of your personnel.
 It includes advice on:

 - achieving commitment from managers

 - reporting incidents

 Incident reporting to Workplace Health and Safety Queensland